HomeArticlesHow ToHow to Calculate GST

 Step 1: Know the GST Rates

-India's GST structure has five slabs.
-Understanding which slab a product or service falls into is the prerequisite for any calculation.
+India's GST structure runs on five slabs, and knowing which one a product or service falls into is the starting point for any calculation.

-0% GST — Nil rated Essential items that carry no GST: fresh milk, unpackaged cereals and pulses, fresh vegetables and fruits, eggs, salt, and certain food grains.
-Also includes: educational services (school and college fees), healthcare services by clinical establishments, and public transport (metro, local train, autorickshaw within a city).
+0% GST, nil rated Fresh milk, unpackaged cereals and pulses, fresh vegetables and fruits, eggs, salt, and certain food grains carry no GST.
+This also covers educational services, healthcare by clinical establishments, and public transport such as metro, local train, or in-city autorickshaw.

-5% GST Packaged and labelled food items, edible oils, coffee (except instant), tea, sugar, fabric and textiles (below a value threshold), coal, domestic LPG, economy class air travel within India, and transport services by road (goods carriage, non-air conditioned buses).
+5% GST Packaged and labelled food items, edible oils, coffee (except instant), tea, sugar, fabric and textiles below a value threshold, coal, domestic LPG, economy air travel within India, and road transport services.

-12% GST Processed food items, computers and laptops, business class air travel, mobile phones, construction of buildings for sale (on the land value-excluded amount), and most pharmaceutical products.
+12% GST Processed food, computers and laptops, business class air travel, mobile phones, construction of buildings for sale (on the land-value-excluded amount), and most pharmaceutical products.

-18% GST This is the most common rate for services.
-It covers: IT services and software, restaurants in hotels with room tariffs above ₹7,500, professional services (consulting, legal, accounting), financial services other than those specifically exempted, telecommunications, most industrial goods, and packaged consumer goods.
+18% GST The most common rate for services: IT services and software, restaurants in hotels with room tariffs above ₹7,500, professional services like consulting, legal, and accounting, non-exempt financial services, telecommunications, most industrial goods, and packaged consumer goods.

-28% GST Luxury and demerit goods: automobiles (with separate cess on top of GST for larger engines), tobacco and tobacco products, aerated beverages, high-end consumer durables (air conditioners, washing machines), luxury hotels, and casinos.
-This slab also carries additional cess in several categories.
+28% GST Luxury and demerit goods: automobiles (plus a separate cess for larger engines), tobacco products, aerated beverages, high-end durables like air conditioners and washing machines, luxury hotels, and casinos, several of which carry additional cess.

-For any product or service, the HSN (Harmonised System of Nomenclature) code for goods or SAC (Service Accounting Code) for services determines the rate.
-The CBIC website provides an official rate search tool at cbic-gst.gov.in.
-When in doubt, check the official source — the GST Council revises rates periodically and a rate that was 12% in 2019 may have changed.
+The HSN code for goods, or SAC code for services, determines the rate for any given item.
+The CBIC website runs an official rate search tool at cbic-gst.gov.in.
+Check the source when in doubt; the GST Council revises rates periodically, so a rate that sat at 12% in 2019 may since have changed.

 Step 2: Add GST to a Base Price

-When you are given a price that excludes GST (the taxable value) and need to calculate the final invoice amount:
+Given a price that excludes GST (the taxable value), calculating the final invoice amount works like this:

 Formula: